Leggi questo post in: Italiano

 So enough chit chat, let’s get right down to the Cucicucicoo-recommended best sewing tools!

 Please note that many of the items are affiliate links, meaning that I earn a small commission on those purchases made.
 You will not pay a cent more by clicking on them, but it is a way to support this website and make it possible for me to continue offering free quality content!

-If you notice that one of the links on this page doesn’t work, leave me a comment below or write to me at email@example.com so that I can update the link!
+If you notice that any of the links on this page doesn’t work, leave me a comment below or write to me at email@example.com so that I can update the link!

 Ever heard the saying “Measure twice, cut once”?
 You can measure any number of times you want, but once you make a cut, there’s no going back.
 And if you want clothing and objects sewn to exactly the right size, you need to measure your body or whatever else you’re sewing correctly.
 I advise you use measuring tools that have both inches and centimeters so that you will be prepared for everything.

 Classic ruler.
 Chances you already have a normal 1-foot ruler in your home.
 And you quite possibly also have a yardstick.
 These will come in handy all the time, so always keep them on hand.
 Living in Europe, where the metric system is used, I don’t have a yardstick, so I use my 60-cm quilter’s rule (which I’ll talk about below in the “Cutting” section) and a totally normal rigid tape measure for measuring long things.